-While there is much you can do to encourage a psychologically healthy workplace, your team's mental health is influenced by many factors outside of your control-or even theirs.
+While there is much you can do to encourage a psychologically safe workplace, your team's mental health is influenced by many factors outside of your control-or even theirs.
 These factors include genetics, brain chemistry, personal history, as well as our relationships, circumstances and the places where we live.

 You are not a therapist, and you are not responsible for diagnosing individual conditions or providing psychological care.
-What you are responsible for is creating a psychologically healthy work environment, reducing workplace stressors, fostering supportive relationships and helping employees access treatment.
+What you are responsible for is creating a psychologically safe work environment, reducing workplace stressors, fostering supportive relationships and helping employees access treatment

 The good news is that mental health treatment works.
 Eighty percent of employees who pursue treatment report an improvement in symptoms, workplace satisfaction and productivity.
 Unfortunately, many employees are unable to access the care they need without some form of mental health coverage or benefits.
-As a small business owner, there are a number of affordable options you can explore to connect your teams to care.
+Whether your small business currently offers health coverage, there are affordable options to connect your teams to care.

 - Offer health insurance.
 Along with group insurance and self-insurance plans, for small businesses with fewer than 50 employees, the Small Business Health Options Program (SHOP) can help you offer health insurance to your employees-affordably, flexibly, and conveniently.
-Enrolling in SHOP insurance also allows employers to take advantage of the Small Business Health Care Tax Credit. - Review the insurance you offer.
+Enrolling in SHOP insurance also allows employers to take advantage of the Small Business Health Care Tax Credit. - Review the insurance you do offer.
 If your business does offer insurance, work with your insurance broker to assess the quality of your mental health coverage.
 Working with a professional employer organization (PEO) to administer your human resources functions may allow you to access better benefits, as the PEO can negotiate rates in the same way as large providers. - Offer a health reimbursement arrangement.
 Small businesses with fewer than 50 employees and no health plan or SHOP insurance can assist employees with maintaining their own coverage by offering a tax-free reimbursement of qualifying healthcare expenses. - Help your workers access mental health services through other plans.
-The Affordable Care Act requires that plans offered through health insurance exchanges cover services for mental health and substance-use disorders.
+The Affordable Care Act requires that plans offered through the health insurance exchanges cover services for mental health and substance-use disorders.
 If your small business doesn't offer a health plan, help your workers sign up for coverage through the exchange.
-Most state Medicaid programs also cover mental health services.
+Most state Medicaid programs also cover mental health services. - Direct employees to community, state-funded or federally funded mental health centers with free or low-cost services.
+FindTreatment.gov offers a confidential and anonymous source of information for persons seeking treatment facilities in the United States for substance use, addiction and/or mental health problems. - Display posters and other materials about crisis hotline numbers, such as the National Suicide Prevention Lifeline, which offers 24-hour, toll-free, confidential support for people in distress.